 Never mind the politics: It's clear, even to a non-fan, that Denise Scott Brown shared the work that earned her husband architecture's top prize.

 Architecture, by definition, lives a world of big money.
 Buying land.
 Commissioning, then giving rein to, while reining in the designer.
 Doling out fees for structural engineers, HVAC technicians, lighting consultants, work permits.
 Excavating.
-Selecting, procuring, shipping various building materials to the site.
-Paying construction workers, site overseers, project managers.
-It takes a lot of cash.

 The transition away from card catalogs hasn't killed the library: it's spurred the innovation of new community centers.

 Architecture occupies a peculiar place in the life of democratic societies.
 Most buildings get built because some private concern, an individual or a corporate entity, commissions it.
 Because procuring land and constructing buildings is expensive, the private concerns that do so typically enjoy the benefits of wealth, which include social and political influence in excess of the democratic credo of one man, one vote.
 Yet architecture, or most of it anyway, is a public good: what any one person or institution builds, others must live with, and often for a very long time.

 The Beauty and Inhumanity of Oscar Niemeyer’s Architecture